islomar/islomar.github.io/_posts/2025-03-16-questions-and-answers-bilbostack-2024.md

 ---------------------------

 1. **Can you explain how to achieve ISO 27001/SOC2 while working in continuous delivery?**
-   - **Summary:** Really, no 🤣 But I can share a few tidbits that might help somewhat...
+   - **Summary:** Not really 🤣 But I can share a few tidbits that might help somewhat...
    - One thing I mentioned the other day while talking with someone about this topic is that we tend to take too many things for granted.
-The very first thing we must always do is to UNDERSTAND in depth the needs to be met.
+The very first thing we must always do is to **UNDERSTAND** in depth the needs to be met.
 I think there is a lot of “broken telephone” at play and we infer that many things are needed that are actually potential solutions (e.g. having a PR) rather than the underlying need to be solved (e.g. that more than one person has reviewed something).
    - That said: I know that the auditor you get can influence things a lot.
    - At a much higher level, Clarity published a post about this: ["ISO27001 and SOC2 Type II from Greenfield to Success"](https://medium.com/clarityai-engineering/iso27001-and-soc2-type-ii-from-greenfield-to-success-24ca99decb26)
    - In my team we actually practiced “Continuous Deployment” and in our case it was enough to follow these requirements:
      * Each commit included the **Jira issue** that originated it – generating an unequivocal trace to the need that gave rise to that code.
      * Since we worked in pairing or ensemble programming by default, every commit included all the people involved by using Git’s **["Co-authored-by" feature](https://docs.github.com/es/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors)**
-       - To reduce friction, we all had a **[git message template](https://gist.github.com/lisawolderiksen/a7b99d94c92c6671181611be1641c733)** with the rest of our team members, so we didn’t have to keep writing it.
+       - To reduce friction, we all had a shared **[git message template](https://gist.github.com/lisawolderiksen/a7b99d94c92c6671181611be1641c733)** with the rest of our team members, so we didn’t have to keep writing it.
        - As far as I know, and simplifying a lot, one of the things required is **evidence** that someone other than the code’s author has reviewed it.
 This practice satisfied that need.
-     * If the change to be made was “very trivial” (which is always abstract, but we had a document defining it), it was allowed that there be no reviewer (e.g. a change in documentation).
+     * If the change to be made was “very trivial” (which is always abstract, but we had a document defining it), it was allowed that no reviewer existed (e.g. a change in documentation).
 In these cases, it was enough to include in the commit message a certain keyword (in our specific case, `[trivial-small-change]`).
-   - For people working with branches and PRs, the person who validated the PR had to be different from the one who opened it.
+   - For people working with branches and PRs/MRs, the person who validated the PR had to be different from the one who opened it.
-   - If you need more detail, perhaps [Edu Ferro](https://twitter.com/eferro) can tell you more things 🙏
+   - If you need more detail, perhaps [Edu Ferro](https://www.eferro.net/) can tell you more things 🙏

 1. **What do you think of code freezes?
 Do they make sense in certain cases?
 For example, a large company with teams distributed across different time zones.**
    - Questions that come to mind: